 “Hemi, what’s that?
 It looks like a fleet!” said Cassandra, her eyes going wide and reflecting the green glow of the radar display.

 “Hmm.
 That is not alright.
 Bastian!”
 Hemi called to the control room.
-“Throttle back to five knots… and shut down the diesels!”
+“Throttle back to five knots . . . and shut down the diesels!”

 The sound of the diesels faded.
 Percy arrived in the sonar compartment soon after, having been directed there from above by Bastian.
-“What the fuck is going on Hemi?”
+“What the fuck is going on, Hemi?”

 He pointed to the scope as he adjusted the second sonar headset over his ears.
 “We are going to give that strange pile of radar contacts a listen.”